natedileas/quizit/README.md

 Quizit was originally made for an event in less than a week.
 The venue didn't have internet and we wanted to still have a 'Kahoot-like' quiz.

+## nate dileas

+This version is more like jackbox / quiplash, which does not require an "admin" or teacher view.
+Instead, it relies on timeouts and a leader role, with an optional spectator role for viewing on a big screen.

 ## Setup

 ```bash